cherylkc/catalog-service/docs/books/tutorials/fetching-a-book-by-property.md

 * Open [GitHub Desktop](https://desktop.github.com/) and make sure the current repository is **catalog-service**.
   * Create a new test branch.
   * Go to **Repository > Open in Command Prompt**.
-  * In the Command Prompt window that pops up, run `cd api database`
+  * In the Command Prompt window, run `cd api database`
   * Now run the command `json-server -w catalog-database.json`

-The service should now be ready for your HTTP requests.
+Your service is now ready for HTTP requests.

 ## Fetching a book using a property

-Retrieving a book(s) in your collection involves sending a `GET` request to the service.
+To retrieve a book in your collection, send a `GET` request to the service.

 1. Open the Postman desktop app.
 2. Create a new HTTP request with these values: